-Our second year students have been busy applying to universities and we have helped them complete the process, and their all-important personal statements, in the Autumn term.
+• How parents/carers can support: HE evening for parents/ carers, talk to students about their BHASVIC course and their all-important personal statements, in the Autumn term.
 These are all checked by their tutors and their UCAS Apply forms are checked by Guidance managers before being processed by our General Office staff.